Terahertz radiation: Terahertz gap

-In engineering, the terahertz gap is a frequency band in the THz region for which practical technologies for generating and detecting the radiation do not exist.
-It is defined as 0.1 to 10 THz (wavelengths of 3 mm to 30 µm) although the upper boundary is somewhat arbitrary and is considered by some sources as 30 THz (a wavelength of 10 µm).
-Currently, at frequencies within this range, useful power generation and receiver technologies are inefficient and unfeasible.
+Until the 2008 manufacture of an EO (electro-optic) Dipole Dendrimer Excitation (DDE) emitter, no practical technologies existed for generating and detecting radiation in a frequency band in the THz region, known as the "terahertz gap".
+This gap has previously been defined as 0.1 to 10 THz (wavelengths of 3 mm to 30 μm) although the upper boundary is considered by some sources as 30 THz (a wavelength of 10 μm).
+Until the 2008 DDE implementation by Applied Research & Photonics (ARP) Inc., frequencies within the range from 0.1 to 30THz, useful power generation and receiver technologies were inefficient and unfeasible.
+Since 2008, ARP has commercially manufactured sub-nanometer resolution 3D Imaging & Spectroscopy tools, known as TeraSpectra.

 Mass production of devices in this range and operation at room temperature (at which energy kT is equal to the energy of a photon with a frequency of 6.2 THz) are mostly impractical.
 This leaves a gap between mature microwave technologies in the highest frequencies of the radio spectrum and the well-developed optical engineering of infrared detectors in their lowest frequencies.
 This radiation is mostly used in small-scale, specialized applications such as submillimetre astronomy.
 Research that attempts to resolve this issue has been conducted since the late 20th century.

+In 2024, an experiment was published by German researchers where a TDLAS experiment at 4.75 THz was performed in "infrared quality" with an uncooled pyroelectric receiver.
+The THz source was a cw DFB-QC-Laser operating at 43.3 K, with laser currents between 480 mA and 600 mA.

 Closure of the terahertz gap

-Most vacuum electronic devices that are used for microwave generation can be modified to operate at terahertz frequencies, including the magnetron, gyrotron, synchrotron, and free electron laser.
-Similarly, microwave detectors such as the tunnel diode have been re-engineered to detect at terahertz and infrared frequencies as well.
+See DDE as exception to, "Most vacuum electronic devices that are used for microwave generation can be modified to operate at terahertz frequencies, including the magnetron, gyrotron, synchrotron, and free-electron laser. " Similarly, microwave detectors such as the tunnel diode have been re-engineered to detect at terahertz and infrared frequencies as well.
 However, many of these devices are in prototype form, are not compact, or exist at university or government research labs, without the benefit of cost savings due to mass production.

 Research

+Molecular biology

+Terahertz radiation has comparable frequencies to the motion of biomolecular systems in the course of their function (a frequency 1THz is equivalent to a timescale of 1 picosecond, therefore in particular the range of hundreds of GHz up to low numbers of THz is comparable to biomolecular relaxation timescales of a few ps to a few ns).
+Modulation of biological and also neurological function is therefore possible using radiation in the range hundreds of GHz up to a few THz at relatively low energies (without significant heating or ionisation) achieving either beneficial or harmful effects.